tehqin/tehqin.github.io/_pages/about.md

 Thanks for stopping by!

 I'm a researcher dedicated to algorithmically generating scenarios to evaluate and test robots and AI.
-A major goal of my work is to help us understand these systems, find dangerous faults, and develop rigorously testing methods for modern AI.
+A major goal of my work is to help us understand these systems, find dangerous faults, and develop rigorous testing methods for modern AI.

 A major thrust in my research has been quality diversity optimization, a class of optimization that finds a diverse collection of solutions, while also maximizing an objective.
 During my PhD, we developed the Covariance Matrix Adaptation MAP-Elites (CMA-ME) and Covariance Matrix Adaptation MAP-Annealing (CMA-MAE) algorithms.